Installing Sailfish X using Windows

 Use your Xperia™ X device in its original shape before unlocking the bootloader.

-Check that all major functions work, including mobile connections, phone calls, camera, W-LAN, etc.
+Check that all major functions work, including mobile connections, phone calls, camera, WLAN, etc. Use the same SIM card as will be used with Sailfish X.

 What you need to begin

-1. Sony Xperia™ X Single SIM (F5121), verified to have an unlockable bootloader.
-You should also verify that the phone work properly with Android: phone calls, WI-FI, bluetooth, vibrator, etc
+- Sony Xperia™ X Single SIM (F5121), verified to have an unlockable bootloader.

 What you need to do